OWASP/threat-dragon/README.md

 The unit tests are written using Jasmine and can be run with Karma using a Grunt task or using npm.
 Install recent versions of Chrome, Firefox and IE then run the tests using

-`grunt justtest`

-to do a full release build and then run the tests, do

 `grunt test`

-To test using PhantomJS (this is what runs on the Travis CI server)
+To test using PhantomJS and Firefox (this is what runs on the Travis CI server)

 `npm test`